jackdesert/whatwasthatword/README.md

     static/       # JSX files are compiled and output here (Do not edit manually) templates/    # jinja2 templates
-    that-word.py  # Python script that runs site
+    that-word.py  # Python script that runs site word.py       # Python class for interacting with dictionary API

 Installation